top of page

 Station XII, Crucifixion.
 Jesus dies on the Cross

 Station XII.
 Jesus dies on the cross.
-We are on Calvary, Jesus' crucifixion site. people kneel to touch the cavity in which the cross stood in the rock.
-Remains of the rock of Golgotha on both sides of the Altar
+We are at Calvary, the site of Jesus' crucifixion.
+People kneel to touch the hollow where the cross was placed in the rock.
+Fragments of the rock of Golgotha are present on both sides of the Altar.

 Station XIII, Jesus is taken down from the cross.

-Yet many feel this place, intuitively, to be the 13th station.
-The Stone of Unction, where Jesus' body was purified to be put in the grave of Joseph of Arimathea, so as not to violate the Jewish Sabbath. this moment had been solemnly celebrated in Giovanni Battista Pergolesi "Stabat Mater" 1736
+Officially, the statue of Stabat Mater near Golgotha is recognized as Station XIII.
+However, many intuitively consider this location to be the 13th station.
+The Stone of Unction is where Jesus' body was prepared for burial in Joseph of Arimathea's tomb, ensuring the Jewish Sabbath was not violated.
+This moment is solemnly commemorated in Giovanni Battista Pergolesi "Stabat Mater" 1736

 Station XIV, Jesus is laid in the tomb.

-The Aedicule over the tomb today and the entrance to the tomb.
-This is the last station of the liturgy.
-Two more major events consequently happen there.
-Jesus is resurrected.
-The orthodox churches call this the Basilica of the Anastasis (Resurrection).
-The tomb is found to be empty, on the Sunday. saint Mary magdalen arrives and meets a gardener, who reveals himself to be the resurrected Jesus.
-According to tradition, this takes place in the illuminated area between the two pillars, in the photo above.
-There is a small chapel there to commemorate the meeting. he famously tells her: 'Noli me tangere' - Don't cling to me.
+The Aedicula over the tomb today marks the entrance to the tomb and serves as the final station of the liturgy.
+Two significant events occur here: Jesus is resurrected, and the Orthodox churches refer to this place as the Basilica of the Anastasis (Resurrection).
+On Sunday, the tomb is discovered to be empty.
+Saint Mary Magdalene arrives and encounters a gardener, who reveals himself to be the resurrected Jesus.
+Tradition holds that this meeting occurs in the illuminated area between the two pillars, as shown in the photo above.
+A small chapel commemorates this encounter, where he famously tells her: 'Noli me tangere' - Don't cling to me.

-The Resurrection: painting by Karl Bloch.
-Appearance of Jesus to Mary Magdalene after resurrection, Alexander Ivanov 1835
+The Resurrection: a painting by Karl Bloch.
+Jesus appears to Mary Magdalene after the resurrection, by Alexander Ivanov, 1835/

-I hope you enjoyed this virtual tour.
-Hope to see you soon on a real one.
+I hope you liked this virtual tour.
+Looking forward to seeing you on an actual one soon.

 Comments